Frequently Asked Questions (FAQ's)

 When does registration open?

-Feb 13, 2024, at 10:00am (EST)
+Feb 11, 2025, at 10:00am (EST)

 Why do you wait so long to cancel courses?

 We try very hard not to cancel courses and therefore leave courses open for registration as long as possible.
-However, in some cases, we do not have sufficient enrolment to run the program and must cancel.
+However, in some cases, we do not have sufficient enrolment or qualified teachers to run the program and must cancel.
 Unfortunately, this may result in very few alternate choices when cancellations are done.

 Will I be informed if DCE cancels my course?

 Yes, students will be notified of course cancellations by recorded telephone message and/or by email (using the contact information as it appears on the registration account).
 Course cancellations will also appear on the DCE website after the course deadlines and course decisions have been made.
+Students should speak to their guidance counsellors regarding potential options.

 Transportation